Welcome to my first ever reader-directed novel! Where your feedback directs the story!

 The room was eerily quiet as her judges—the sold out crowd of them—punched their ranking of her performance into little handheld computers.

 Kendra had no idea what she would do if she actually made it.
-Up to eleven weeks living her life out on television, having her voice and her dreams scrutinized as she lived in a house filled with the very nitwits she who had already grown to despise.
+Up to eleven weeks living her life out on television, having her voice and her dreams scrutinized as she lived in a house filled with the very twits who resented her very presence.
 She didn’t fit in here, shouldn’t be here, but after watching three seasons of the show insisting she was better than each and every contestant and winner, her sister had submitted a tape of Kendra performing and she got “the call.”

 She wanted to kill Mandy.
 As soon as they told her she had to jump on a plane to Los Angeles and spend an entire day surrounded by other hopefuls, she tried to back out but Mandy convinced her to try.